Please register early as this program has limited enrollment and will fill

 Participants are welcome at any stage of life, whether they are just beginning their vocational journeys; whether they find themselves in midlife with their ladders against the wrong wall; whether they are of retirement age, seeking to do work in the world in alignment with their souls; and any stages in between.

 After an opening three day residential, we will continue the study of vocation online.
-Every two weeks, a new module will open in our online learning platform.
+Every two weeks (sometimes three weeks, to accommodate the winter holidays), a new module will open in our online learning platform.
 Modules include required reading (approximately 50-100 pages), an audio or video faculty presentation on the material, a discussion assignment including engagement with the faculty and the other participants, some suggested journal for deeper reflection, and bonus content including videos, audio lectures, readings, links, and more.

 The course culminates in a final reflection paper where participants explore the question, what have I discerned about how I want to live my one wild and precious life?